 An alarm to help you detect Carbon Monoxide is the First Alert 10-year sealed battery Carbon Monoxide alarm.
 This alarm can sit on a dresser or bedside table and has a backlit digital display that shows temperature and peak levels of Carbon Monoxide (when detected).
-After 10 years, you will hear an end of life warning, letting you know it is time to replace the batteries.
+After 10 years, you will hear an end-of-life warning, letting you know it is time to replace the batteries.
 Alarms do not last forever and should be replaced at least every 10-years!

 Something that you might not think about bringing with you on vacation is a Carbon Monoxide alarm.
 When my husband, Fitzy, Gatsby and I are out in a hotel or Air BNB, I like to have my CO alarm with me when we are on the go.
 You better believe, as I am packing my suitcase for New York Fashion week my Carbon Monoxide First Alert alarm will be in my suitcase ready for me as I unpack.
-It is the little things in life, like this, that helps me sleep a little easier at night.
+It is the little things in life, like this, that help me sleep a little easier at night.